3D human–computer interaction: 3D Interaction Techniques

 3D Interaction Techniques are the different ways that the user can interact with the 3D virtual environment to execute different kind of tasks.
 The quality of these techniques has a profound effect on the quality of the entire 3D User Interfaces.
 They can be classified into three different groups: Navigation, Selection and manipulation and System control.

 Navigation

 The computer needs to provide the user with information regarding location and movement.
 Navigation is the most used by the user in big 3D environments and presents different challenges as supporting spatial awareness, giving efficient movements between distant places and making navigation bearable so the user can focus on more important tasks.
 These techniques, navigation tasks, can be divided into two components: travel and wayfinding.
 Travel involves moving from the current location to the desired point.
 Wayfinding refers to finding and setting routes to get to a travel goal within the virtual environment.

 Travel

-Travel is a conceptual technique that consists in the movement of the viewpoint from one location to another.
+Travel is a conceptual technique that consists in the movement of the viewpoint (virtual eye, virtual camera) from one location to another.
 This orientation is usually handled in immersive virtual environments by head tracking.

-Exists five types of travel interaction techniques:
+There exists five types of travel interaction technique: